espocrm/ext-export-import/README.md

   - `false`
 - Default: `false`

+### Hard export entity type list

+This option enables export feature for an entity which is disabled in `exportImportDefs`.

+- Attribute: `hardExportList`
+- CLI attribute: `hard-export-list`
+- Possible values:
+    - `a string`, e.g. `"Account"`
+    - `a string which is separated by a comma`, e.g. `"Account, Contact"`
+- Default: `null`

+### Hard import entity type list

+This option enables import feature for an entity which is disabled in `exportImportDefs`.

+- Attribute: `hardImportList`
+- CLI attribute: `hard-import-list`
+- Possible values:
+    - `a string`, e.g. `"Account"`
+    - `a string which is separated by a comma`, e.g. `"Account, Contact"`
+- Default: `null`

 ## Export Import Defs

 In the metadata defs can be configured some additional features.
 The path is `custom/Espo/Custom/Resources/metadata/exportImportDefs`.